angineering/slack-landing-page-template/README.md

-# Chatty
+# Slack App Landing Page Template

-This is the landing page repository for the Chatty slack app.
+Use this template to quickly make landing pages for slack apps.

 ## Support

-If you experience any issues with the Chatty app, please email [help@bechatty.app](mailto:help@bechatty.app)
+List your support contact here.